-Through our RE program, Come & See and the topic of 'Myself' the children develop an understanding of the importance of first and last names.
-They begin to understand that God knows and loves each other one of us and that God knows us by our name and that God loves each person.
-Through the topic of 'Welcome' children begin to explore how we celebrate joining school and other new settings.
-They learn how we welcome people into our own and God's family.
-They begin to recognise that Baptism is the first part in joining God's family and how God welcomes us into his family.
+Through our RE program, Come & See and the topic of 'Families' the children develop an understanding of the importance of first and last names.
+The children discuss members of their families and the things they do which they are thankful for.
+They learn about who Jesus' family was - discussing Mary and Joseph.
+Children begin to understand that we are all part of God's family and God loves each person.
+Through the topic of 'Belonging' children begin to explore what it means to belong.
+They begin by thinking about how the clubs and activities they belong to and begin to recognise that Baptism is the first part in joining God's family.
+They will recognise that we all belong in God's family.
 Children celebrate weekly class and mass Liturgical Prayers/ Lectio Divina.
 Children learn that unique means distinctive and that your differences make you unique.
 Children continue to learn that God created us all to be like him but to also be unique.
 Prior Learning: - Children are able to say who they are and who they live with and talk about some members of their family and people who are important to them.
 They know some occupations that familiar people have and comment on recent pictures of celebrations in their own life.
 Children talk about and describe different types of houses, including where they live and talk about and point to what they see in their own environment (school/home).
 They also show an interest in how things work.
 Children begin to now there are differences between what people believe and start to know there are special places of worship.